taviso/endperiod/README.md

 This utility can force a long-running process to call `timeEndPeriod()` without killing it.
-Yeah, that *might* break the process, *or* it might work fine and fix your battery issue (it did for me).
+Yeah, that *might* break the process, *or* it might work fine and fix your battery issue (it did for me), and I didn't notice any side-effects.

 YMMV, maybe worth a shot.

 ### Running